XavKearney/fsharp-arm-emulator/docs/AlistairWallace.md

 ### Execution
 The execution for DCD has not yet been implemented
 ### How I've tested  it
-Currently only the parsing of DCD has been tested, and it has only been tested using unit tests.
+The parsing and the execution have both been tested for DCD.
+The parsing has been tested using 13 unit tests which test both valid inputs and invalid inputs resulting in error messages using unit tests.
+Both valid and invalid inputs have also been tested with 10,000 randomised tests.<br/>
+The execution has only been tested for valid inputs and using unit tests.
+This is because due to the way the topLevel code is structured the parse funciton will filter out any invalid inputs and then if the return from the parse function is an error the execution functions will not be ran.

 <br />